rubisc/arup-chart/README.md

 You may adjust data values by a scale factor; that axis will automatically be multiplied by the number you provide.
 If you wish to divide by one you must provide the reciprocal of that number.

-__y-axis-scaleFactor__: use this to adjust values for pie charts or line charts that iterate across the x axis.
+__y-axis-scale-factor__: use this to adjust values for pie charts or line charts that iterate across the x axis.

-__x-axis-scaleFactor__: use this only for line charts that iterate across the y axis.
+__x-axis-scale-factor__: use this only for line charts that iterate across the y axis.
 Remember that if your chart iterates across the y axis then the x and y axes are swapped, so you will have to assign them accordingly.

 __Pie Charts__
 Typically, because pie charts display a percentage, we don't care to provide a scale factor because it will not affect the chart.